Codecademy Pro: Worth It or Waste of Money?

 For those aiming to break into the tech industry, Codecademy Pro provides career-focused tools and resources designed to enhance job readiness.

-Pro also offers opportunities to build portfolio-ready projects, ensuring that learners can showcase practical skills to potential employers.
+Pro also offers opportunities to build portfolio-ready projects, ensuring learners can showcase practical skills to potential employers.
 These resources make Codecademy Pro a powerful tool for those focused on achieving career growth.

 Supportive Community